 Office Furniture, Equipment and Leasehold Improvements, net - Office furniture, equipment and leasehold improvements are stated at cost less accumulated depreciation or amortization.
 Purchased software is capitalized provided certain criteria is met.
 Depreciation is computed principally using the straight-line method over the estimated useful lives of the related assets, which ranges between 1 and 40 years.
 Leasehold improvements are amortized on a straight-line basis over the lesser of their useful lives or the terms of the related lease.
-Office furniture, equipment and software are tested for impairment whenever events or changes in circustances suggest that an asset's carrying value may not be fully recoverable in accordance with current accounting guidance.
+Office furniture, equipment and software are tested for impairment whenever events or changes in circumstances suggest that an asset's carrying value may not be fully recoverable in accordance with current accounting guidance.

-Leases - The Company previously adopted ASU No. 2016-02, Leases and recognized leases with terms exceeding one year in the Statement of Financial Condition as Right of use (ROU) asset, representing the right to use the underlying asset for the lease term and a Lease liability, representing the liability to make lease payments.
-See Note 13 for lease disclosures.
+Leases - The Company recognizes leases with terms exceeding one year in the Statement of Financial Condition as Right of use (ROU) asset, representing the right to use the underlying asset for the lease term and a Lease liability, representing the obligation to make lease payments.